woosungchoi/docker-gnuboard/README.md

 Portainer : https://port.yourdomain.com

-## How do I use this source locally?
+## How do I use this source locally and non SSL on dev environments?

 ### For Ubuntu 20.04 LTS users